grantjenks/python-runstats/README.rst

 the summary.
 Note that you may pass a generator as an iterable and the generator will be entirely consumed.

-Last but not least, ExponentialStatistics are constructed by providing: a decay rate that is strictly larger than 0.0 and strictly smaller than 1.0 (default: 0.9), a initial mean and a initial variance (default: 0.0) as well as an iterable as with the other two objects.
-The decay rate is the weight by which the current statistics are discounted by and (1.0 - decay) is the weight of the new value on the new statistics.
+Last but not least, there are ExponentialStatistics which are constructed by
+providing: a decay rate that is strictly larger than 0.0 and strictly smaller than 1.0 (default: 0.9), a initial mean and a initial variance (default: 0.0) and finally an iterable as for the other two classes.
+The decay rate is the weight by which the current statistics are discounted by.
+Consequently, (1.0 - decay) is the weight of the new value.
 The class has five methods of modification:
-`push()`, `clear()`, sum and multiply as the Statistics class has and `change_decay()` to modify the current decay rate in-place.
+`push`, `clear`, sum and multiply as the Statistics class and additionally `change_decay` to modify the current decay rate in-place.
 The clear method allows to optionally set a new mean, new variance and new decay.
 If none are provided mean and variance reset to 0, while the decay is not changed.
-If two ExponentialStatistics are being added the decay of the left hand side is the decay of the new object.
+If two ExponentialStatistics are being added the leftmost decay is the decay of the new object.
-The statistics supported are `mean()`, `variance()` and `stddev()`.
+The statistics supported are `mean`, `variance` and `stddev`.
-The `len()` method is not supported.
+The `len` method is not supported.

 .. code-block:: python